amerikan/tabtastic/README.md

 npm run start:chrome
 ```

-Will install the add-on temporarily and will watch for changes made.
+The add-on/extension will install temporarily and will watch for changes made.

+### Debugging

+- monitor logs in terminal
+- in Firefox you can use console in dev tools
+- in Chrome see tips <https:/>/developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#logs>